-Can’t make our weekend ski trip dates?
+Can’t make our weekend Rogers Pass backcountry skiing dates?
 Our ACMG ski guides are available for private ski guiding in Roger’s Pass and surrounding areas.
-Visit our Private Ski Guiding Page link here.
+Visit our private skiing package page for more flexible options.

-First Day: Meet at the Rogers Pass Visitor Information Centre at 9:00am (PST).
-We will check weather and avalanche forecasts, then head out for an appropriate ski touring objective.
-Today we’ll likely do something around Connaught Creek where there are several short but terriffic ski tours.
+Day 1: Meet at the Rogers Pass Visitor Information Centre at 9:00 am (PST).
+We will check the weather and avalanche forecasts, then head out for an appropriate ski touring objective.
+Today we’ll likely do something around Connaught Creek where there are several short but terrific ski tours.

-Day two and three: There’s a multitude of backcountry ski options available in Roger’s Pass and we will select objectives that fit the groups ability and energy.
+Days 2 and 3: There’s a multitude of backcountry ski options available in Roger’s Pass and we will select objectives that fit the group’s ability and energy.
 Perhaps the Sapphire Col – Lily Glacier loop or one of the routes from Bostock Creek.

 This should not be your first ski touring and backcountry ski trip.
 You MUST have previous ski touring experience.